joematthews/extreme-angular/README.md

 ### Inlay Hints

 I _highly_ recommend enabling [inlay hints](https://code.visualstudio.com/Docs/editor/editingevolved#_inlay-hints) in VSCode.
-They give me the confidence to use Typescript's [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) feature without feeling the need specify types 'for visibility'.
+They give me the confidence to use Typescript's [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) without feeling the need specify types 'for visibility'.

 Add the following to your user settings to enable inlay hints for javascript & typescript: